Python code examples in Zaps

-.
-Be sure you read the code examples and provide the right inputs otherwise nothing will work as expected!
+You can reference them in your code as input_data['body'], input_data['name'], and input_data['subject'].
+Make sure you review the code examples and provide the right inputs, otherwise nothing will work as expected.

 Python is an advanced programming language.
-If you're not familiar with using Python, it's recommended to ask a developer for help.
+If you're not familiar with Python, ask a developer for help.

 return {'id': 1234, 'hello': 'world!', 'name': input_data['name']}